B-kash/video-subtitles/README.md

 ## Development server

 Run `npm start` for a dev server.
 Navigate to `http://localhost:4200/`.
+For the first time setup run `npm install` before `npm start` to download the required dependencies.

 ## Running unit tests